suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/NB%20AUC%20Curves.png"/>

-[__Decision Tree Classifier__](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) - As shown from the plot below, the performance of decision tree classifier is better than logistic regression and naive bayes.
-However, there are still possibilities of improvement of model performance even further.
-We can explore other list of models as well.
+[__Decision Tree Classifier__](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) - As shown from the plot below, the performance of the decision tree classifier is better than logistic regression and Naive Bayes.
+However, there are still possibilities for improvement of model performance even further.
+We can explore another list of models as well.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/DT%20Performance.png"/>